Primes of the form $p^2 + nq^2$: Gowers norms and main proof framework

-On the other hand, by \cite[Theorem 2.5]{TT21} we have Note here that the exponent $c$ in \cite[Theorem 2.5]{TT21} does depend on $k$, as per the convention laid out on the first page of that paper.
+Then by \cite[Theorem 7]{Len23b} (and ignoring the contribution of the prime powers to $\Lambda$, which is negligible) we have for some $c_k > 0$.
+On the other hand, by \cite[Theorem 2.5]{TT21} we have for some $c_k > 0$.
+Note here that the exponent $c$ in \cite[Theorem 2.5]{TT21} does depend on $k$, as per the convention laid out on the first page of that paper.
 If there is no Siegel zero, the LHS of \cref{cramer-siegel} is zero.
 By Siegel's theorem we have the (ineffective) bound

 (In more detail, \cite[Theorem~5.28 (2)]{IK-book} with $\eps = 1/10A$ implies that $1 - \beta \gg_A q_{\siegel}^{-1/10A}$; on the other hand, by the definition \cite[Definition 2.1]{TT21} we have $1 - \beta \ll \frac{1}{\log Q} \sim (\log X)^{-1/10}$.)